GustavoAlovisi/Papers/README.md

 This repository aims to provide information (data, codes) of my current working papers in empirical finance, econometrics, and text mining/webscraping.

-Further studies should evaluate market risk, using micro and macro variables, together with machine learning and economic information such as newswire, press-releases and sentiment indexes.
+Further studies should pursue applications to asset allocation under conditions of market distress or to a user-specified scenario.
+In addition, I want to identify impactful news articles and construct news factor.
+One can apply machine learning techniques to identify relevant tags for a story and to understand which patterns can impact the market most.

 * Fernando A.B.
 Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Robust Portfolio Optimization with Multivariate Copulas: a Worst-Case CVaR approach](https://bitbucket.org/fsabino/papers/src/8c2891b93c632ee77fcc5639738a005c17530cd1/Portfolio_Optimization_with_Multidimensional_Copulas/?at=master).**